recursionlab/Recursive-Intelligence-Expansion-1/etjoy82-security-stance.md

 🚪 Physical security:

-• Residence is a high-rise apartment with a phone-based buzzer entry system and high-grade deadbolt door lock
+• Residence is a high-rise apartment with a phone-based buzzer entry system and high-grade deadbolt door lock with security cameras

 • Devices are never left unattended in public